gilnam74/vex-sneppet/Pipeline-tutorials.md

 ## The first Eve project
 Here we will step by step create an example project to understand the basics of Eve workflow.

 `Eve` presented as a folder with files on your hard drive and it does not include your project's data.
-For each of your project, we will need an additional folder usually located somewhere in "projects" dir, for example, `D:/projects/<projectName>`.
+For each of your project, we will need an additional folder usually located somewhere in "projects" directory, for example, `D:/projects/<projectName>`.
+Those project folders would be created automatically with Eve `Create Project` tool.

 #### Create project
 Go to the Eve root folder `D:/Eve` and run `createProjecrt.bat`:

 [![](https://live.staticflickr.com/65535/48019770601_10f9642217_o.gif)](https://live.staticflickr.com/65535/48019770601_10f9642217_o.gif)

+Select project location (`D:/projects/`), enter project name () and Houdini build number you have installed ()